 The richer your selection of payment options, the greater a successful checkout process.
 In this context, it is a good idea if you already point out the variety of payment options on your store's homepage.
 This information motivates many customers to visit your store.

 Increase conversion rate with B2B invoice purchase

-Billie Boost's modern store system is quickly installed for you as a merchant in just a few steps.
+Billie's modern store system is quickly installed for you as a merchant in just a few steps.
 In real-time, your B2B clientele will be identified at the store's checkout when the "pay by invoice" option is selected.
 In just a few seconds, the system tells you, based on a digital scoring algorithm, up to what amount goods can be ordered from you.
 This applies equally to new customers for a first order.
 Another advantage is the agreement of payment terms for your customers.
-The store system offers you as a merchant the option of receiving a payment from Billie Boost as early as the seventh day after the invoice is created.
+The store system offers you as a merchant the option of receiving a payment from Billie as early as the seventh day after the invoice is created.
 Want to learn more about B2B payment by invoice?
-Then schedule a demo now.
+Then schedule an appointment now.
 Our B2B experts are happy to consult you:

 B2B checkout process - let customers choose from shipping options.

 A shipping company's messenger has dropped a note in your mailbox about a failed delivery, even though you were home all day.
 Now the package is waiting for you to pick it up at a faraway storage facility.
 Has this ever happened to you?
 Regionally, there are differences in the quality of mail delivery.
 Give your clientele the opportunity to choose from different shipping service providers.
 This will definitely increase the conversion rate during B2B checkout in your online store.

 B2B Checkout - free shipping and free returns as an incentive to buy.